 How Does A Rehab Programme Near Windmill Hill Work, Exactly?

-Our clinical team will begin to guide you, once you’ve completed your detox, through the start of your therapy.
+After initial detox is complete, the clinical team will invite you to begin taking part in therapeutic sessions.
 The purpose of this is to help your understanding of the cause of your addiction, and it may take the form of group Cognitive Behavioural Therapy, one-to-one counselling, or similar procedures.

 In the final seven days in rehab you should expect the following…